aaiken1/fin-data-analysis-text/_sources/intro.md

 - **Stack Overflow** - Search for error messages and common problems.
 Millions of questions already answered.
 - **Official documentation** - [Pandas docs](https://pandas.pydata.org/docs/), [NumPy docs](https://numpy.org/doc/), [Matplotlib docs](https://matplotlib.org/stable/contents.html).
 Learn to read the docs.
 - **Your classmates** - Talking through a problem often solves it.
-- **Office hours** - When you're truly stuck.

-The key to learning to code: go slowly, line by line, and think like a computer.
-They do exactly what you tell them to do.
-No more, no less.
+- **Office hours** - AI codes better than I do.
+But, I can help you understand concepts and workflows.

 ## Sources